ccs-amsterdam/r-course-material/tutorials/r-tidy-12-reshaping.md

 Recoding data
 =============

-We want to combine the two 'tidy' data sets that we created above.
+We want to combine the two 'tidy' data sets that we created above (joining is discussed more in the 'Combining (merging) data' tutorial).
 In principle, this should now be really easy as they both use the same join key (Year and country).
 However, the country names are not identical in both.

 You can look at the frequency of values in each column and see the problem: